grafana/grafana/docs/sources/developers/http_api/alerting.md

 title: 'Alerting HTTP API '
 ---

-# Alerting API
+# Legacy Alerting API

-> **Note:** Starting with v9.0, the Alerting HTTP API is deprecated.
+> **Note:** Starting with v9.0, the Legacy Alerting HTTP API is deprecated.
 It will be removed in a future release.

 This topic is relevant for the [legacy dashboard alerts](https://grafana.com/docs/grafana/v8.5/alerting/old-alerting/) only.